 The Mountain Bothy Association (MBA) was founded in 1965 “to maintain simple unlocked shelters in remote country for the use and benefit of all who love wild and lonely places”.

-We have six bothies along the SUW, some of which are maintained by the Ranger
+We have five bothies along the SUW, some of which are maintained by the Ranger

 The bothies only offer very basic shelter.
 You will need to fetch your water from nearby sources.
 The bothies, due to their remoteness do not have toilet facilities.
 Bothies are not staffed and the condition of the bothy very much depends upon the previous users.